Smart Solutions for Resilient Reforestation to Safeguard Essential Ecosystem Services under Climate Change

-Bavaria’s forests are under immense pressure.
-Heat, drought, storms, and pests are leaving visible marks—entire landscapes are being transformed.
-What may appear as isolated patches of damaged woodland is, in reality, a systemic problem: intact forest ecosystems are indispensable for biodiversity, water supply, and climate protection.
+Bavaria’s forests are under pressure.
+Heat, drought, storms, and pests are leaving visible marks – entire landscapes are changing.
+What may seem like isolated areas of damage at first glance is, in truth, a systemic problem: intact forest ecosystems are indispensable for biodiversity, water supply, and climate protection.
 However, their stability is increasingly faltering.
+This is where SmartReForest steps in.
+The project is developing a scientifically sound yet highly practical concept for the climate-resilient restocking of damaged forests in Bavaria.
+The goal is not merely to plant trees – but to rethink forests as multifunctional, resilient ecosystems under altered climate conditions.

-- Subproject 3 ensures the long-term success of these measures.
+- Subproject 3 safeguards the long-term success of these measures.
 AI-supported monitoring and irrigation systems, based on remote sensing and ecophysiological measurements, enable the early detection of drought stress and targeted water supply down to the individual tree level.

 Background